rakhigrover85/Kids-Memory-Game-Project/README.md

 •	I want to add more information, content, and pictures based on my previous experience with the site (game).<br>
 •	I anticipate a smooth transition between user and website (game). <br>
 # Frequent Visitor Goals:
-•	As a frequent visitor, I seek the ability to customize the home page and other pages to enhance my experience with game. <br>
+•	As a frequent visitor, I seek the ability to customize the home page to enhance my experience with game. <br>
-•	I expect a register button on the sign-up page that allows users to show their interest in this game, providing insight into my progress and performance. <br>
 These user stories guide the design and development of this game (website) to meet the needs and expectations of different types of users. <br>
 # Design <br>
 ![Readme image1](https://github.com/user-attachments/assets/4733081e-a5c3-49c2-ba6a-ce72f5c753a0)